College Green, Ohio University, Athens, Ohio (1970s)

 Logan's Bookstore used to be at the corner of Union and Court streets in Athens, Ohio.

 Curt Teich emigrated to Chicago in 1895.
 He had worked as a lithographer in Lobenstein, Germany.

 He founded the Curt Teich Company in 1898, concentrating on newspaper and magazine printing.
 He was an early publisher of postcards, but he didn't begin printing them himself until 1908.

 According to MetroPostcard.com, "As his competition dwindled, his sales expanded and his American factories would eventually turn out more postcards than any other in the United States. "

-The company were best known for their wide range of advertising and postcards of North America.
+The company was best known for its wide range of advertising and postcards of North America.
 By the 1920s, it was producing so many postcards with borders that they became recognized as a type dubbed "White Border Cards," creating an "era."